Deluded Managers need self awareness and the Myers-Briggs Type Indicator

-Personality profiling questionnaires like the Myers Briggs Type Indicator (MBTI), when carried out correctly, support individuals in becoming far more self-aware of the impact their leadership style has.
+Personality profiling questionnaires like the Myers Briggs Type Indicator (MBTI) and Insights Discovery, when carried out correctly, support individuals in becoming far more self-aware of the impact their leadership style has.

-With the MBTI® managers get the opportunity to understand how their own styles impact or clash with the behaviours of those they work closely with.
+With the MBTI® and Insights Discovery managers get the opportunity to understand how their own styles impact or clash with the behaviours of those they work closely with.
 In effect, it empowers individuals to see things from other perspectives – it’s this detail and information that can lead to positive change.

 A great example is the manager that took the MBTI® and found out that he had a thinking preference (which means he tends to make decisions ‘with his head rather than his heart’ and is logical in approach) He never said hello to anybody in the morning because he didn’t expect that it mattered to those around him.
 However, the MBTI® made him realise that some people need a dose of appreciation from their manager on a regular basis.

 He successfully adapted his style – albeit in a small way – to say hello each morning to his colleagues.
 The result?
 People noticed a difference and the atmosphere in the office improved.